Editors' note: This article was first published on April 24, 2020, and has since been updated.

 ⏳ On April 20, 2011 we ran out 0-1 winners against @FCBarcelona in a dramatic extra-time victory at Mestalla!#RMHistory | #RMFansEnCasa pic.twitter.com/ROTmQPygFZ

 Ronaldo again prevailed when the old adversaries met at Camp Nou toward the tail end of the 2011-12 league campaign.
-Barca surrendered their hopes of defending the La Liga title as a winner from Ronaldo put Los Blancos seven points clear at the top of the table with four matches left to play.
-Ronaldo's goal also saw Real break the Spanish league scoring record with goal No. 109 of the season, and they romped to the title soon thereafter.
+Barca surrendered their hopes of defending their league title as a winner from Ronaldo put Los Blancos seven points clear at the top of the table with four matches left to play.
+Ronaldo's goal -- which he marked in unusually understated fashion by gesturing for "calm" as his teammates celebrated -- also saw Real break the Spanish league scoring record with goal No. 109 of the season, and they romped to the title soon thereafter.

-Long-awaited payback for Ronaldo came in the latter stages of the 2012-13 Copa del Rey when the Real man turned in a star performance to send Barcelona packing.
-After the first leg had ended 1-1 at the Bernabeu, the Portuguese forward scored twice and almost single-handedly wrapped up a 3-1 win at the Camp Nou in the return to seal Real's place in the final.
-By the end of the game, Mourinho was brazenly shushing the home fans with his finger pressed against his lips and Ronaldo left the ground having scored in each of his last six appearances on Barca's hallowed turf.
+Ronaldo again inflicted Copa del Rey heartbreak on Catalonia when the Real man turned in a star performance to send Barcelona packing.
+After the first leg had ended 1-1 at the Bernabeu, the Portugal forward scored twice -- via a penalty that he won himself after being fouled by Pique, and then a towering header -- and almost single-handedly wrapped up a 3-1 win at Camp Nou in the return match to seal Real's place in the final.

 6. The shirt celebration (Real Madrid 2-3 Barcelona, April 23, 2017)